mwridgway/StratagemForge/OPTIMIZATION_COMPLETE.md

-# 🚀 CS:GO Analysis Pipeline - Performance Optimization Complete
+# 🚀 CS2 Analysis Pipeline - Performance Optimization Complete

 ## Summary of Achievements

-We successfully applied comprehensive performance optimizations to the CS:GO demo analysis pipeline, achieving **>15x performance improvement** and resolving all timeout issues.
+We successfully applied comprehensive performance optimizations to the CS2 demo analysis pipeline, achieving **>15x performance improvement** and resolving all timeout issues.

 ---